 19 – Real Estate Investing 101 | By Michele Cagan, CPA

 Michele Cagan’s Real Estate Investing 101: From Finding Properties and Securing Mortgage Terms to REITs and Flipping Houses and Essential Primer on How to Make Money with Real Estate is a book written by a certified public accountant (CPA).
 This book allows the reader to look at real estate investing from a CPAs perspective.
 And this is important for many reasons.

-Not only does Cagan’s book look at fundamentals, but also key concepts on asset protection, and how to pay fewer taxes.
-Cagan also teaches about section 1031 exchanges, tax breaks, tax forms, tax rules, among others.
-Cagan also teaches on the new trends of real estate investing, such as crowdfunding, senior housing, and even blockchain technology.
+Cagan’s book looks at fundamentals, key concepts on asset protection, and how to pay fewer taxes.
+Cagan also teaches about section 1031 exchanges, tax breaks, tax forms, and tax rules.
+Cagan also teaches the new trends of real estate investing, such as crowdfunding, senior housing, and even blockchain technology.

-It’s important that the real estate investor receive knowledge in the basics of asset protection and tax loopholes.
+It’s important that the real estate investor receive knowledge of the basics of asset protection and tax loopholes.

 20 – Loopholes of Real Estate | By Garrett Sutton

-In Loopholes of Real Estate, the reader will learn and understand concepts like what is a land trust, what are LLCs and when to use one, the difference between a grand deed and quitclaim deed, how to use line-of-credit on the property to discourage a lawsuit, and much more.
+In Loopholes of Real Estate, the reader will learn and understand concepts like what is a land trust, what LLCs are and when to use one, the difference between a grand deed and quitclaim deed, and how to use line-of-credit on the property to discourage a lawsuit, and much more.
 Regardless of where you sit on your real estate investing business.
-You need to learn how to protect yourself, legally!
+You need to learn how to protect yourself legally!